abhishekarya1/DSA-2k23/swtp.md

 ---

 Subsequence: sequence derived from the array by deleting zero or more elements, without changing the relative order of remaining elements.
+Also known as a "subset".

 total no. of possible subsequences of all sizes = 2^n